Solid State Bus-Comp: A Large-Scale and Diverse Dataset for Dynamic Range Compressor Virtual Analog Modeling: Experiments

-We use the Amphion~\cite{amphion} toolkit for objective evaluation.
-We use the L1 and Multi-Resolution STFT loss to evaluate the time and frequency-domain errors following ToneTwist~\cite{tonetwist}.
+\textbf{Evaluation Metrics}: We use the Amphion~\cite{amphion} toolkit for objective evaluation.
+We use the L1 and Multi-Resolution STFT losses to evaluate the time and frequency-domain errors following ToneTwist~\cite{tonetwist}.
 We additionally report the number of trainable parameters to show the model size.